prebid/prebid.github.io/dev-docs/add-rtd-submodule.md

     - callback: lets RTD-core know which auction the sub-module is done with.
     - config: the sub-module's config params provided by the publisher
     - userConsent object (see above)
-2. Your sub-module may update the reqBidsConfigObj and hit the callback with the auctionID.
+2. Your sub-module may update the reqBidsConfigObj and hit the callback.

 **Code Example**